ezviz0202-hash/Rock-Penetration-Analysis-Water-Saturation-Adjustment-Factor/README.md

 ### Specific Energy vs Water Saturation

-Specific energy decreases with saturation, indicating that less energy is required to penetrate saturated rock.
+In the synthetic demonstration dataset, specific energy was modeled to decrease with saturation, indicating that less energy may be required to penetrate saturated rock.

 ![Specific Energy](figures/fig3_specific_energy.png)